 As well as in the curriculum, music is embedded throughout Michaela.
-Important national and cultural songs are shared with the whole school in weekly assemblies, making singing a part of everyday school life.
-Approximately one fifth of the school have access to high quality instrumental lessons within school, working towards ABRSM qualifications.
-Lessons are taught 1:1 or in pairs, with two half-hour lessons a fortnight.
-All instrumentalists take part in an instrumental ensemble, performing at termly reward events, and flute pupils form a weekly flute choir.
-A chamber choir rehearses for two evenings a week, training pupils in sight-singing, close harmony and a cappella singing.
+Important national and cultural songs are shared with the whole school in assemblies, making singing a part of everyday school life.
+Pupils have the opportunity to access high quality one-to-one instrumental lessons within school, working towards ABRSM qualifications.
+Many instrumentalists take part in solo or ensemble performances in termly assemblies.
+The school choir rehearses once a week after school and also perform in termly assemblies.

 Mrs Stephanie Ting, Head of Music

 “In Music, pupils can sing their hearts out, a joy we hope will stay with them for life.
 We also appreciate great music together.
 Pupils first assume they have never heard any classical music, but their eyes light up when they realise that they actually recognise the opening bars of Mozart’s Eine Kleine Nachtmusik.
 We learn to embrace wonderful music, some of it written over 200 years ago, that has stood the test of time and still captures hearts and souls today.”